NixOS/rfcs/rfcs/0000-plan-dynanism.md

 # Drawbacks
 [drawbacks]: #drawbacks

-The main drawback is that the stub expressions are *only* "pure" derivations.
+The main drawback is that these stub expressions are *only* "pure" derivations --- placeholder strings (with the proper string context) and not attrsets with all the niceties we are used to getting from `mkDerivation`.
+This is true even when the deferred evaluation in fact *does* use `mkDerivation` and would provide those niceties.
 For other sort of values, we have no choice but wait.
 That means we cannot defer the `pname` `meta` etc. fields: either make do with the bare string `builtins.outputOf` provides, or *statically* add a fake `name` and `meta` etc. that must be manually synced with the deferred eval derivation if it is to match.

 # Alternatives
 [alternatives]: #alternatives

- - Do nothing, and continue to have no good answer for language-specific package mangers.
+ - Do nothing, and continue to have no good answer for language-specific package managers.

  - Instead of deferring only certain portions of the evaluation with `builtins.asssumeDerivation`, simply restart the entire eval.
    Quite simple, and no existing IFD code today needs to change.